GuidoTapia/Ravn-Challenge-V2-Guido-Tapia/README.md

-and being in your project directory you must add apollo-client `npm @apollo/client` and graphql dependencies:
+and being in your project directory you must add apollo-client `npm @apollo/client` and graphql dependencies
 `npm i graphql`

 after this, you only need to download this repository and replace the duplicated files and folders.

 #### 3. Running project

-Finally for run the project you can do it locally:
+Finally for run the project you can do it locally with:
 `npm start`

-## Working Application.
+## Working Application

 1. The application shows a correct performance according to the requirements expressed in the functionality statement.